terra-campaigns/arrival/notions/notionsKB.md

 - [ ] part 2 closes with the nots of brezal paths in linhe undone
 - [ ] part 3 closes with impeding The Void to become one with the engine of Hincland and achieve divine supremacy (GB200)
 - [ ] Huge shadow dragon comes looking for his mate (Avryindt)
 - [ ] but being incarnate Morgoth was afraid.
-As he grew in malice his power passed into the creatures of evil and he become more earth bound
+As he grew in malice his power passed into the creatures of evil and he become more earth bound - The Void after having a body.
 - [ ] some spirit of great power that takes human form and accompanied a mortal
 - [ ] Intrigue / sabotage in Olivepia
-- [ ] remember to do sanity saving throws.
-On fail PC loses one sanity or can choose to roll 1d6 for madness table: 1/2 short term, 3/4 long term, 5 long term with condition, 6 permanent (check the permanent table - original is not good)  maybe also add a dark vision (some secret from the campaign) together with their consequences (sl173)
-- [ ] The insatiable thirst for control by the good and evil children of the gods.
-With touches of troubled heroes (rage and fury that lies in their own hearts) - how to implement that?
-- [ ] Edrahil (and Acrisae) are Angels, Kyri are Eldritch and Made Gods and misbegotten: tier 4 are 50 HD on godbound, parasite gods can be on either side, they are trapped in specific locations - Gellert is one? god brain is an uncreated from the void
 - [ ] Competing groups trying to retrieve something from somewhere
 - [ ] Later faction: knights of the restless (https://www.gmbinder.com/share/-L8JrLtObw8AvcFw4JcW)
 - [ ] Thymar and Kiranu can be called to save Glasrath